xrapid-group/xrfiber/index.md

 Three entries are possible to customize the tests:

--   The field blank value: following the user’s SOP, one may use a field blank correction.
+-   The field blank value (5): following the user’s SOP, one may use a field blank correction.
 This correction is a number of fibers that need to be subtracted from the total number of fibers per 100 fields, and follows the recommendation NIOSH 7400.
 It will be subsequently applied to all new tests;

--   The capture scale, in pixels per micrometer: this value is calibrated using a traceable micrometer slide before shipping to the customer, and checked during first deployment and any servicing of the machine.
-Normal value is 14.1 with a maximum error of 0.5%.
+-   The capture zoom correction (8), no unit: this value is calibrated using a traceable micrometer slide before shipping to the customer, and checked during first deployment and any servicing of the machine.
+Normal value is between 1.0 and 1.03.
+This should be checked with a micrometer slide and yield a maximum error of 0.5%.
 It is recommended that this value is checked once a month.

--   Number of Walton-Beckett graticules: the newest iPad Pro 11’’ are capable of large computations, and as such it does make sense to measure more than one field per image captured.
+-   Number of Walton-Beckett graticules (7): the newest iPad Pro 11’’ and iPad Air 4 are capable of large computations, and as such it does make sense to measure more than one field per image captured.
 The image resolution is not changing between the two modes, and we can benefit from adding a second graticule, i.e. using the image captured for two fields instead of one.
 When doing so, we perform half the movements and therefore gain all these displacement times.
 In the case where two graticules are used, one should check that the scale is the same for both, or refrain from using two if this is the case.
 Should both graticules not have the same scale, the user should contact [support@xrapid-group.com][3] for immediate intervention/remediation.

 Notice that those last three settings are entirely optional.